Washington judge upholds farm housing coronavirus rules

-OLYMPIA — A Washington judge Friday upheld coronavirus-related housing rules for farmworkers, rejecting claims by a union that the state bowed to the agricultural industry and adopted unsafe standards.
+OLYMPIA, Wash.
+(AP) — A Washington judge Friday upheld coronavirus-related housing rules for farmworkers, rejecting claims by a union that the state bowed to the agricultural industry and adopted unsafe standards.

-The Department of Labor and Industries (L&I) and Department of Health strove to protect workers from a disease about which little was known, Thurston County Superior Court Judge John Skinder said.
+The Department of Labor and Industries and Department of Health strove to protect workers from a disease about which little was known, Thurston County Superior Court Judge John Skinder said.

 “This is a difficult time and these are extremely difficult issues,” he said.
 “I can’t find the state acted in an arbitrary or capricious manner.”